Last updated: May 2026. Reviewed against ASTM D642 and TAPPI T811 standards.

 ECT Ratings Cheat Sheet — Corrugated Box Strength Guide

 ECT (Edge Crush Test) measures how much vertical compressive force a corrugated box can withstand before its edges buckle.
 The rating is expressed in pounds per linear inch (lb/in) — a 32 ECT board withstands 32 lbs of force per inch of edge.
-ECT is the primary specification for evaluating stacking strength in warehouses and on pallets.
+ECT is the primary specification for evaluating stacking strength in warehouses and on pallets, as defined by TAPPI T811 and ASTM D642 testing standards.
 The four standard ECT ratings are 32 ECT (up to 65 lbs, standard e-commerce), 44 ECT (up to 95 lbs, heavy-duty shipping), 48 ECT (up to 120 lbs, double wall for fragile goods), and 51 ECT (up to 140 lbs, industrial equipment).
 Box compression strength depends on three factors: the ECT value of the board, the board thickness (flute type), and the box perimeter — all connected by the McKee formula: BCT = 5.87 × ECT × √(h × Z).

 Key Takeaways